bhanurekha567/Team-03-MRP/README.md

-# Graduate Career Recommendation System
+# Skill-Set Match - Career Recommendation System
-A project to enhance job readiness by matching graduate skills with job market demands.
+A project compares a user's current skills with the requirements of various job roles.
 ## Project Description

-The Graduate Career Recommendation System is a data-driven solution aimed at helping students identify the most suitable job roles based on their current skill sets and preferences.
+SkillMatchSet is a data-driven dashboard designed to help students and job seekers identify the most suitable job roles based on their current skills, learning preferences, and career goals.

 This system analyzes:
-- Technical and soft skills provided by the student
+- Technical skills provided by the student
 - Preferred job location
-- Existing skills
+- iMssing skills relevant to job roles

 Based on this analysis, the system:
-- Recommends job roles that best match the student’s profile
+- Recommends top-matching job roles based on skill alignment
-- Analyses the skill_Gap for the role they get match
+- Identifies specific skill gaps for each matched role
-- Offers insights and recommendations to help student
+- Suggests personalized courses to bridge those gaps
+- Provides job market insights including hiring companies, salary range, and demand trends
 ## 📚 Table of Contents

 - [Project Description](#project-description)